Kuba123321/Jedzenie/README.md

-# Aplikacja do zamawiania jedzenia Storz
+# Aplikacja do zamawiania jedzenia

 ## Opis